foundriesio/docs/source/tutorials/working-with-tags/creating-targets.rst

 .. note::

-  Because your device is now following ``tutorial``, it shouldn't receive updates.
+  Because your device is now following ``tutorial``, it should not receive updates.